 “We ask you to intervene immediately.

-S. Alber, V. Brailovsky, A. Drugova, V, Sorin, I. Tsitovsky, B. Chernobylsky.
+S. Alber, V. Brailovsky, A. Drugova, V, Sorin, I. Tsitovsky, B. Chernobylsky.“

 *

-On 25 July the Moscow City Court, having examined Begun’s appeal, left the sentence in force.
+On 25 July, having examined Begun’s appeal, the Moscow City Court left the sentence in force.

 On 27 July Begun ceased his hunger-strike.

-On 10 August he was dispatched on his journey.
-At the beginning of September, he arrived in his place of exile, the same place where he served his previous exile.
-This is the town of Susuman (Magadan Region).
-His exile ends in October 1980.
+At the beginning of September, Begun arrived at the place of exile, where he served his previous term [3], the town of Susuman (Magadan Region).
+His present term of exile is due to end in October 1980.